ray-project/ray/doc/source/serve/architecture.md

 {mod}`ServeHandles <ray.serve.handle.RayServeHandle>` wrap a handle to a "router" on the same node which routes requests to replicas for a deployment.
-When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP requests.
+When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP/ gRPC requests.
 This enables the same deployment selection and batching procedures to happen.
 ServeHandles are often used to implement [model composition](serve-model-composition).